 Thanks to fladem for another in-depth look at Iowa caucus polling.
 In case you missed it, read his first post in this series: A Deep Dive into Iowa Caucus History. -promoted by desmoinesdem

-This is a follow up I posted about 2 months ago about Iowa Polling.
+This is a follow up I posted about two months ago about Iowa caucus polling.
 This piece is going to look at two things:

 1. A review of polling as it gets close to Iowa polling.

 I am going to specifically avoid looking at races involving social conservatives – I will dive into that data later this week.

 Let’s start with the overview.
 First, a database of Iowa polling is here.
 In all honesty I think I can say the data in this collection is the best publicly available anywhere.
 It was A LOT of work.
 Please credit me if you use the data.